FurTrader/OKS_BMS_Datalogger_Capacity_Tester/Readme.md

   The arduino will enable the BMS output for ten seconds then record the current and cell voltages in the data file.
   It will then disable the BMS MOSFET array for 1 second, wait for a stable reading of zero amps, and record another data set in the data file.

-  The test can be run with a load or charger connected to the battery.
+  The test can be run with a load or supply connected to the battery.

   The test is complete when the BMS goes into high or low voltage cutoff.